Survey Shows Drug and Alcohol Use on the Rise During COVID-19 Pandemic

 What the Results Mean

 The survey results indicate that many people could be turning to drugs and alcohol to cope with pressures created by coronavirus.
 Using drugs or alcohol to cope with life circumstances, such as stress or boredom, can become a habit that leads to a substance use disorder.
 When individuals use drugs or alcohol in an attempt to self-medicate and cope with symptoms of a mental health disorder, they can develop a co-occurring substance use disorder.
-Co-occuring mental health disorders are very common in those with a substance use disorder.
+Co-occuring mental health disorders are very common in those with a substance use disorder and is something that should be considered when researching an inpatient drug and alcohol rehab facility.

 Addiction recovery and support services are more important than ever, as these resources can provide help for those who are struggling with their mental health.
 Many recovery support groups have moved meetings to online platforms, and telehealth services allow patients to receive mental health care from the comfort of their homes.
 In the aftermath of COVID-19, the nation will likely need to turn its attention to the millions of Americans who have developed substance use disorders during the pandemic.